-Below you will find the details of each vacant post and application forms.
+Below you will find the details of our current vacancies.

 Applicants should download all forms and complete all sections of the application forms.
 Once fully completed, signed and dated forms should be returned by email to email@example.com before the closing date/time.